phuctm97/jxax/README.md

 ## Usage

+### Option 1: Configure in YAML and run with `jxax` CLI

-JXAX allows you to write, store and run your workflows as YAML files, enables writing workflows once and running them many times at many places, which automation is all about.
+`jxax` CLI allows you to write, store and run your workflows as YAML files, enables writing workflows once and running them many times at many places, which automation is all about.

 > JXAX's workflows are relatively similar to but simpler than CI/CD workflows.